 Built between 1943 and 1944 during World War II, this airport has been a vital military asset that a senior U.S. Air Force general called “the best-defended airfield in Central America.”
 Goldson has hosted British Forces Belize, the Royal Air Force, U.S. Army Air Corps, and other “guests” of the country when the defense of the western hemisphere required enhanced mobilization.
 It remains the 7th busiest airport in Central America.

 When government officials decided to name Belize’s international airport in honor of Belizean newspaper editor, activist, and politician Philip Stanley Wilberforce Goldson, they decided not to use his entire name, honoring the living legend by calling it the Philip S.W.
 Goldson Airport instead.
 Despite going blind in 1978, he turned a distinguished career into advocacy for the Caribbean Association of the Disabled, remaining a patron and icon until he died in 2001.

 Fun fact #4

 Goldson is truly a self-sustaining facility that covers 457 acres of land and offers pilots 9,900 feet of runway and apron.
 Two terminals host 12 international airlines.
-There are 7 departure gates and within the 110,000-square foot building and a surprising number of services under roof that include 14 car rental agencies, 8 duty free stores, 15 retail and convenience stores, 2 ATMs, 1 bank, 2 restaurants, 2 delis and one shoe shine emporium.
+There are 7 departure gates within the 110,000-square-foot building and a surprising number of services under a roof that include 14 car rental agencies, 8 duty-free stores, 15 retail, and convenience stores, 2 ATMs, 1 bank, 2 restaurants, 2 delis, and one shoe shine emporium.
 Eight cargo companies are headquartered here, too.